mpedroni/mpedroni/README.md

 :sparkles: I'm a **full-stack developer** and **Computer Engineering** student from the University of Vale do Itajaí (UNIVALI), working as **Software Engineer** at <a href="https://github.com/Rocketseat">@Rocketseat</a>.

 :gear: I'm experienced with TypeScript, JavaScript, NestJS, Go and Java.
-I also have knowledge in Docker, databases (MySQL and PostgreSQL), unit testing (with Jest and JUnit), Linux and Git.
+I also have knowledge of Docker, databases (MySQL and PostgreSQL), unit testing (with Jest and JUnit), Linux, Git and front-end development (Vue, React and Next.js).

 :seedling: Currently studying **Domain-Driven Design**, **Event Storming**, **Java** with **Spring & Spring Boot** and other topics such as **Design Patterns**, **Refactoring** and **Test-Driven Development**.